vova616/simple_generators/README.md

 # simple_generators

-A library that contains a macro for a simpler generator creation
+A library that contains a macro for a simpler generator->iterator creation

 ## Usage